Saudi Aramco prospectus flags risks, gives few details on IPO size

 The offering for institutional investors will begin on Nov.
 17 and end on Dec.
 4, while retail investors will be able to bid for the shares from Nov.
 17 to Nov.
 28, the prospectus said.

-"Aramco IPO is an opportunity that shouldnt be missed, the largest company in the world....holding aramco shares is an absolute gain", a Saudi with a twitter handle named Abdulrahman wrote.
+"Aramco IPO is an opportunity that shouldn't be missed, the largest company in the world....holding Aramco shares is an absolute gain," a Saudi with a twitter handle named Abdulrahman wrote.

+Potential investors had told Reuters they had been preparing for months — saving money, selling land plots and exiting other stocks.
+Saudis flooded banks with phone calls asking how to participate after Aramco announced bank mandates.
+Online adverts promoting the IPO to locals have gone viral.

-Aramco has been in talks with Gulf and Asian sovereign wealth funds and wealthy Saudi individuals to secure top investors of the IPO, but no anchor investor is yet to formally agree to a deal.
+Aramco has been in talks with Gulf and Asian sovereign wealth funds and wealthy Saudi individuals to secure top investors of the IPO, but no cornerstone investor is yet to formally agree to a deal.

 The Russia-China Investment Fund is working to attract Chinese investors for Aramco's planned IPO, the head of Russia's RDIF sovereign wealth fund said on Thursday.